Orlando

 The cremation process takes about 3 hours, and then the retort is cleared, and the ‘ashes’ (which also contain bone fragments) are put through a filtering and grinding machine to produce the finely powdered cremation ashes that we typically see in a cremation urn.

-Generally, the cremated remains can be returned to the family within a week, but this can be arranged on an expedited service if required.
+Generally, cremated remains can be returned to the family within a week, but this can be expedited if required.

 How do I apply for a Death Certificate in Orlando?

-The funeral director generally prepares and files for the death certificate.
-He will ask you for the personal information of the deceased in order that he has all the required information.
+The funeral director generally prepares and files the death certificate.
+He will ask you for the deceased’s personal information so he has all the required details.
 The death must be registered with the vital records office within 5 days of the death and before the body can be cremated or buried.

 You may wish to have more than 1 copy of the death certificate (multiple copies can be useful for notifying different institutions and settling the deceased’s estate).

 Additional copies of a death certificate can be obtained from Florida’s Department of Health and Environment.
-You can apply by phone, mail, or in person, and you will be required to provide an ID to prove your relationship to the deceased.
+You can apply by phone, mail, or in person, and you will be required to provide identification to verify your relationship to the deceased.

 The first death certificate costs $10.00, and each additional copy costs $5.00.
 For an online application, you will need to use the VitalChek portal.